 - Omnichannel support

-CallHub is a unique predictive dialer solution because it’s primarily designed for fundraising organizations and nonprofits.
+CallHub is a leading contact center platform for political campaigns and non-profits, but can also work for organizations in any field.
 CallHub is one of the few contact center solutions that have integrations for CiviCRM, which is a CRM used by organizations like Amnesty International and CERN.

-CallHub is a useful solution for predictive dialing for nonprofits and advocacy organizations because these organizations often need temporary phone banks and less than permanent agents.
+CallHub is an especially useful solution for predictive dialing for nonprofits, advocacy organizations, and campaigns because these organizations often need temporary phone banks and less than permanent agents.
 The provider has pay-as-you-go pricing, so you only pay for what you need when you need it.

 In addition to its predictive dialer, the contact center software provides preview and power dialers.
 The service also delivers temporary inbound numbers for subscribers, which is also a useful tool for organizations with variable campaign structures.
-Outbound calling costs about 1.4 cents per half-minute, so 2,000 minutes of calling would only be about $60.
+Outbound calling costs about $.046/minute.
 Of course, higher call volumes could end up costing you a significant amount of cash, but for moderate dialing, this could easily be a much cheaper option than Five9.

 Unlike Five9, there’s no inbound call support for CallHub, but the provider does allow for incoming SMS.
-This costs 1.2 cents per inbound text message.
-Outbound SMS is also supported at 1.6 cents per outgoing message.
 During the week, support is very responsive, but unfortunately, weekend support is not nearly as reliable.
 Also, the 30-second billing increments seem a little strange compared to other providers that bill by the minute.

 - Management tools allow teams to be grouped by campaign